 |Common Name||White wonder cucumber|

 |Mature Size||12 inches tall, 36 to 72 inches wide|

 |Native Area||United States|

 Growing white wonder cucumbers is very similar to growing regular cucumbers.
-They require lots of light, lots of water, and lots of fertilizer - as with most vegetables.
-However, because of their long vines, white wonder cucumbers can be trellised easily, which not only helps the fruits to grow straighter, and protects them from blemishes and diseases caused by cucumbers touching the ground directly.
-White wonder cucumbers require lots of space in the garden - at least 10 inches apart when grown on trellises, and at least 24 inches apart if grown in the ground, so they are not ideal for small spaces.
+They require lots of light, lots of water, and lots of fertilizer, as with most vegetables.
+However, because of their long vines, white wonder cucumbers can be trellised easily, which helps the fruits to grow straighter and protects them from blemishes and diseases caused by fruits touching the ground directly.
+These heirloom cucumbers require lots of space in the garden—at least 10 inches apart when grown on trellises, and at least 24 inches apart if grown in the ground—so they are not ideal for small spaces.

 As with most vegetables, white wonder cucumbers require full sun for best production.
 At least six hours of direct sunlight a day is ideal.
 Stunted growth may be an indication that your white wonder cucumbers are not receiving enough light.

 White wonder cucumbers require loose, well-draining soil that is highly fertile.
 Before planting, ensure that the soil is tilled and freshly amended with compost or manure to replenish the soil’s nutrients.